EndPointCorp/end-point-blog/2010/11/18/liquid-galaxy-sysadmin-wanted.html.md

 - Set up and upgrade Liquid Galaxy Systems at client locations.
 (Some travel is required, including internationally.)
 - Do on site and remote troubleshooting and support.
-- Participate in ongoing work to improve the system with automation, monitoring, and customizing configurations to clients' needs.
+- Participate in ongoing work to improve the system with automation, monitoring, and customizing configurations to clients’ needs.
 - Provide first-class customer service.

 Requirements: